DevilXD/TwitchDropsMiner/README.md

 # Twitch Drops Miner

 This application allows you to AFK mine timed Twitch drops, without having to worry about switching channels when the one you were watching goes offline, claiming the drops, or even receiving the stream data itself.
 This helps both you and Twitch save on bandwidth and hassle.
-Everybody wins!
+Everyone wins!

 ### How It Works: